junalmeida/dash-ci/README.md

 Dash-CI is a simple dashing.io like dashboard to show (almost) real time continuous integration tasks status and other project information.

 This application fits best using Google Chrome, full screen (F11) at a TV or large monitor.
+Current version does not have the intent to be used at PC's or touch devices.